 Here they are—the best team in the business!

-With his composed demeanor and years of experience, Joe has been nothing but an outstanding addition to our team since he joined us in June as our new sous-chef.
+With his composed demeanor and years of experience, Joe is our rock solid Sous Chef.
 He has been working in a kitchen since 1998 and is a true aficionado of french cuisine!
 As a Vermont native, Joe spends much of his time outdoors - hunting seasonally with his father and walking with his wife and their two “kids” - a french bulldog and boston terrier mix.
 You’ll also find him metal detecting on our local beaches - his best find yet was a 1820’s militia belt buckle!